Fall 2015 Enrollment

 53% of all students live on campus

 Keene is a small town (pop.
 23,000) situated in the heart of New England.
-It’s just a five-minute walk from Keene State’s campus to stores, coffee shops, and cultural events in downtown Keene.
+In just a five-minute walk from Keene State’s campus, students have access to the stores, coffee shops, and cultural events that can be found in downtown Keene.
 From outdoor activities to local boutiques, everyone can find something to enjoy!

 |First-Year Seminars and Experiences|